xinmiaow/STAT545-hw-Wang-Xinmiao/hw04/hw04_Gapminder.md

 ### Semi\_join

 > semi\_join(x, y): Return all rows from x where there are matching values in y, keeping just columns from x.
 A semi join differs from an inner join because an inner join will return one row of x for each matching row of y, where a semi join will never duplicate rows of x.
 This is a filtering join.

+`semi_join` keep the same observations in both datasets, but only return the information from the dataset in x position.

 ``` r
 gapminder.part %>%